-- Complete the Local Disclosure Check Form to show that you have applied for a local disclosure.
+- Complete the Local Disclosure Check Form to show that you've applied for a local disclosure.

-- When you receive the local disclosure, provide details on the Local Disclosure Check Form (you will need to have a digital image of the document ready to upload; if the law in your country of residence does not permit copying of disclosures, make sure you provide sufficient information on the contents of the documents and full details of the issuing body ).
+- When you receive the local disclosure, provide details on the Local Disclosure Check Form (you'll need to have a digital image of the document ready to upload; if the law in your country of residence does not permit copying of disclosures, make sure you provide sufficient information on the contents of the documents and full details of the issuing body).

-- The Scout Information Centre at UKHQ will:
+- The Scout Support Centre at UKHQ will:

 - Update Compass